 Warren Street, Camden

-A 400-yard-long (originally) Georgian street running westwards off the northern end of Tottenham Court Road
+A 400-yard-long Georgian street running westwards off the northern end of Tottenham Court Road

-Fitzroy named the street after his wife, Anne Warren (1737–1807).
+Fitzroy named Warren Street after his wife, Anne Warren (1737–1807).
 She was the daughter of Admiral Sir Peter Warren, who founded New York’s Greenwich Village and gave his name to more than one Warren Street in America.

 Like other parts of what is now north Fitzrovia, the new street soon became a popular place of residence for artists, especially engravers.